0xcaff/duckdb_protobuf/README.md

 ## why

-for some workloads which generate discrete data (think scraping a grpc API for users, or sampling a click stream) its desirable to store data in its original form without applying a transform step. sometimes in this state, you don't know what questions to ask yet or the schema isn't full known and you want to try a bunch of cuts over your data to get a better sense of what's inside.
+sometimes you want to land your row primary data in a format with a well-defined structure and pretty good decode performance and poke around without a load step. maybe you're scraping an endpoint which returns protobuf responses, you're figuring out the schema as you go and iteration speed matters much more than query performance.

-`duckdb_protobuf` allows for making a new choice along the flexibility-performance tradeoff continuum for fast exploration with little import complexity and latency.
+`duckdb_protobuf` allows for making a new choice along the flexibility-performance tradeoff continuum for fast exploration of protobuf streams with little upfront load complexity or time.

 ## configuration